mattlianje/etl4s/README.md

 #### `Validated[E, A]`
-No more failing on the first error!
-Get a complete list of what needs fixing.
+No more failing on the first error! ...
+And fixing bugs ... one ... by ... one.
+Stack validations and accumulate List of errors.
 Perfect for validating data on the edges of your pipelines (Just use `Validated.` `valid`/`invalid`... then `zip` on a `Validated` to "stack" your validations).